mgi2212/Thunderbolt/README.md

 --------
 basic - Illustrates how to use hardware serial ports (like those on Due and Mega boards) with the Thunderbolt library.
 Displays UTC time 1pps using serial print.

-led_clock - Demonstrats how to use a software serial port with the Thunderbolt library.
+led_clock - Demonstrates how to use a software serial port with the Thunderbolt library.
 Displays UTC time on a 8-digit 7-segment SPI display.
 Requires LedControl library if you wish to retain the display feature.